jaredtritz/jsonsails-readthedocs/source/scripting/module_js.rst

 .. code-block:: javascript

-    js.render() // not sure yet if this is how it will/should work?
+    // this is not implemented yet

 Logging
 ^^^^^^^